quarkhopper/Jet-Fuel/README.md

 ## Definitions
 ### Bomb
 Any shape that can produce an explosion by breaking or on command.
-### Jet mode (hold [ALT] with detonation key to toggle jets on and off)
+### Jet mode (hold [ALT] with plant key to plant a jet instead of a bomb)
-Causes fire to spray in a jet from the bomb instead of the bomb detonating, and will continue until the bomb is cleared or the shape is completely destroyed.
-If a bomb is attached to an object (sticky mode) sparks will spray only out of the top of the canister.
-When sticky mode is off, or an object it infused, sparks spray in all directions from the center of the object/bomb.
+Causes fire to spray in a jet from the shape instead, and will continue until the jet is cleared or deactivated with the detonate/activate key, or the shape is  completely destroyed.
+If a jet is attached to an object (sticky mode) sparks will spray only out of the top of the canister.
+When sticky mode is off, or an object it infused, sparks spray in all directions from the center of the object/jet.
 ### Canister
 An object the player can spawn that functions as a bomb.
+### Jet
+An object the player can spawn that functions as a source in jet mode.
+May also be an object desig
 ### Infused shape
 A shape that has been infused by the player and becomes a bomb.
 ### Spark